natnaelmehari27/battleship/README.md

 ##### Deployment

-This project was deployued using Code Institiute's mock terminal for Heroku.
+This project was deployed via Code Institute's Heroku mock terminal.

-- Steps for deployment:
+Deployment steps:

-  - Fork or clone this repository
+1. Fork or clone this repository.
-  - Create a new Heroku app
+2. Create a new Heroku app on the Heroku dashboard.
-  - Set the buildbakcs to python and Node75 in that order
+3. Set the buildpacks in this order:
+   - Python
+   - Node.js
-  - Link the Heroku appto the repository
+4. Link the Heroku app to the GitHub repository.
-  - click on Deploy
+5. Deploy the app through the Heroku interface.

 ##### Credits
-- Code institiute for the deployment terminal
+- Code Institute for providing the mock terminal and deployment tutorials.
-- Wikipedia for the details of the battleship game
+- Wikipedia for background information on Battleship gameplay.
-- For the project submisson course video for helping me understand more about how i can do this.
+- The project submission course videos for instructions and guidance.